 Have you ever looked at the ingredient label of the bottled stuff?
 High-fructose corn syrup is the third ingredient.
 Corn syrup is the fourth.
-That’s so much sugar!
+That’s so much added sugar!

 So I decided to take matters into my own hands and figure out how to make ketchup at home.
 It took a lot of trial and error, but I finally perfected a paleo ketchup recipe that’s sweetened with balsamic vinegar and a touch of honey.

 It has that classic ketchup flavor you know and love, made with simple ingredients you probably already have in your kitchen (if not, you can easily find them at any grocery store!)